Neuromancer: Inspiration

 Neuromancer has many literary progenitors.
 Detective fiction, like the work of Raymond Chandler, is frequently cited as an influence on Neuromancer.
 For example, critics note similarities between Gibson's Case and Chandler's Philip Marlowe: Case is described as a "cowboy" and a "detective" and is involved in a heist; Molly, the novel's primary female character, has connections to the "molls" of 1940s film noir.
 Case's illegal practices, like theft and murder, situate him within a wider tradition of transgressive detectives, like the opiate addiction of Arthur Conan Doyle's Sherlock Holmes.
 Gibson stated that the pulp noir core of the novel was key to engaging his readers, and cited the works of Dashiell Hammett and Robert Stone as major influences on its style.
-(Note: Robert Stone's work is associated with settings that included great social turbulence, most famously the Vietnam War.)
+(Note: Robert Stone's work is associated with settings that included great social turbulence, most famously the Vietnam War.
+Gibson has specifically cited his 1974 novel Dog Soldiers as an influence.)
 For dialogue, the author incorporated late 1960s Toronto drug dealer and biker slang into the novel.
 Gibson imagined the novel's time frame as the 2030s but purposefully omitted explicit dates; he said the novel, and its sequels, were written to reflect the 1980s.

 Gibson's prose style—fast-paced, fragmented imagery—resembles the styles of William S. Burroughs and J. G. Ballard.
 Burroughs's Naked Lunch (1959) is frequently cited by critics as an influence on Neuromancer, including by one as its "principal source", as a literary predecessor of Gibson's "cyberspace".
 Gibson's conception of cyberspace was compared by Samuel R. Delany to Roger Zelazny's early short stories; Delany and other critics have explored the character of Molly as a development on the cyborg assassin of Joanna Russ's The Female Man (1975).
 (Note: According to Latham, Delany comments that Gibson appeared "blind to any mention" of discussions on the matter.)

-Visual media likewise impacted the style of Neuromancer.
+Visual media likewise influenced the style of Neuromancer.
 Gibson has repeatedly mentioned the artwork of the 1970s French magazine Métal Hurlant, with critics noting the proto-cyberpunk aesthetic of Jean "Moebius" Giraud's "The Long Tomorrow" (1976), republished in the American Heavy Metal magazine in 1977.
 John Carpenter's Escape from New York (1981) influenced Gibson's approach to world-building, pointing to throwaway lines that suggested much about the film's world and its history beyond the narrative itself.
 Upon seeing Ridley Scott's Blade Runner (1982), Gibson worried readers would think he had copied the film's "fine visual texture".
 Gibson wrote in his introduction to the graphic novel of Neuromancer that Blade Runner was not a conscious influence; in a later interview, he recounted a lunch with Scott where they both acknowledged a shared debt to Moebius's work in Métal Hurlant.